negatoscope/luiseudave-website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Luis is an Assistant Professor in Psychology at University of Navarra.
-He holds a PhD in Neuroscience examining age-related differences in visual perception and cognition and their role in virtual car driving using fMRI.
-He's interested in virtual reality and its applications in psychological research, statistical methodology, as well as in reproducible and open science
+Currently teaching and doing research in the intersection between Virtual Reality and Neuroscience, statistical methodology.
+Working towards a more reproducible and open science.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv_eudave.pdf" "newtab" >}}resumé{{< /staticref >}}. -->